nahoj/munin-forecast-weather/README.md

 env.field100_type temperature
 ```

-You may want to combine the forecast data with data from other Munin graphs, such as temperature and humidity sensor data with e.g. [this plugin](https://cweiske.de/usb-wde1-tools.htm).
+You may want to combine the forecast data with data from other Munin graphs, such as temperature and humidity sensor data from e.g. [this plugin](https://cweiske.de/usb-wde1-tools.htm).
 You can do this with the [graph_order](http://munin-monitoring.org/wiki/LoaningData) directive.

 ## Data sources